mythril-forge/homebrew-classes/docs/README.md

 This website is currently structured to showcase Player Classes.
 Other modifications do exist, but are not published here.

 ### Classes & Subclasses
-Each class has atleast one subclass.
+Each class in D&D has atleast one subclass.
 For example, there is only one Fighter page, however fighter has several subclasses — namely champion, battle master, and eldritch knight. `/fighter`, `/fighter/champion`, `/fighter/battle-master`, and `/fighter/eldritch-knight` are each a different web page on this site.

 ### New & Old
 Both the original and modified version of each item is available on this website in different pages.
 They are nested in folders named original and homebrew.